hashicorp/terraform/tools/terraform-bundle/README.md

 of the versions available from the bundle.
 If a suitable version cannot be found in the bundle, Terraform _will_ attempt to satisfy that dependency by automatic installation from the official repository.

-To disable automatic installation altogether -- and thus cause a hard failure if no local plugins match -- the `-plugin-dir` option can be passed to `terraform init`, giving the directory into which the bundle was extracted.
-The presence of this option overrides all of the normal automatic discovery and installation behavior, and thus forces the use of only the plugins that can be found in the directory indicated.

 The downloaded provider archives are verified using the same signature check that is used for auto-installed plugins, using Hashicorp's release key.
 At